gdarko/books-library/README.md

 6. `shortcodes.php` provides the `[books_library posts_per_page=6 genre='fantasy']` shortcode
 7. `scripts.php` makes use of the enqueueing system of WordPress
 8. `languages/` stores the translations
+9. `readme.txt` is required if you want to publish the plugin to WordPress plugin repository

 ### Contributions